bigcommerce/dev-docs/docs/api-docs/getting-started/authentication.md

 BigCommerce has five different APIs that let you manage store data, log in customers, make client-side queries for product information, and more.
 Each requires a different method for authentication.

-## Server-to-Server API
+## REST APIs

-Requests to BigCommerce's Server-to-Server API require both an OAuth Client ID and Access Token be passed in the header.
-See [Obtaining Store API Credentials](https://developer.bigcommerce.com/api-docs/getting-started/authenticating-s2s-api#obtaining-store-api-credentials) for instructions on generating these credentials.
+Requests to BigCommerce's V2 and V3 REST APIs require both an OAuth Client ID and Access Token be passed in the header.
+See [Obtaining Store API Credentials](https://developer.bigcommerce.com/api-docs/getting-started/rest-api-authentication#obtaining-store-api-credentials) for instructions on generating these credentials.

 ## Storefront API
 The Storefront API is unauthenticated, allowing you to make client-side requests for carts, checkouts and orders using Javascript.